BlacRyu/Questie-Epoch/README.md

 ### **Common Issues**
 - **Quest Markers Missing**: Some Project Epoch quests have incomplete data - enable data collection to help fix this
-- **Quests show up that don't exist** Project Epoch has modified lots of vanilla quests that exists in Questie's Vanilla database.
-This is on ongoing process of cleanup.
-Please bear with me through updates.
+- **Quests show up that don't exist**: Project Epoch has modified lots of vanilla quests that exist in Questie's Vanilla database.
+This is an ongoing process of cleanup.
+Please bear with me through updates
+- **Incorrect quest information**: Database validation is ongoing - please report specific issues via GitHub
+- **NPCs in wrong locations**: Some NPCs may show outdated positions - your reports help us fix these

 ### **Getting Help**
 1. **Check Issues**: Browse [GitHub Issues](https://github.com/trav346/Questie/issues) for known problems